 The IWS Pediatric Dental Program focuses on both prevention and treatment of dental disease, incorporating core values of access to care and oral health education and awareness.
-Focused on low-income children, many of whom have had no previous oral health care, our comprehensive practice includes:
+Through providing preventive dental health care in Chicago, we help low-income children in the area to get oral health care education and treatment they need to live a healthy life.
+Our comprehensive practice includes:

 Because most community health centers focus on adults, pediatric dental care for low-income children is not widely available in Illinois.